Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: The main result

-As a consequence of the previous proposition and the lemma, we arrive at a generalization of an observation of Rauzy, (Rauzy's result asserts that the sequence $n\to \bmu^2(n)$ is Besicovitch almost periodic).
+{} As a consequence of the preceding proposition and lemma, we obtain a generalization of an observation due to Rauzy~\cite[p.~99]{R}, who showed that the sequence $n \mapsto \mu^2(n)$ is Besicovitch almost periodic.
+This result was later extended to a class of multiplicative functions by Daboussi~\cite{Dabo}.

 \begin{prop} Consider the dynamical system $(X_{{\mathcal{A}}_2},S,\nu_M)$.
-Then, for any continuous map $f : X \to \C$, the map $n \mapsto f(S^n{\bmu^2})$ is Besicovitch almost periodic. \end{prop}
+Then, for any continuous map $f : X_{\mathcal{A}_2} \to \C$, the map $n \mapsto f(S^n{\bmu^2})$ is Besicovitch almost periodic. \end{prop}